What is bribery?

 An individual could be liable under this provision for conduct that takes place overseas, so long as it involved a Commonwealth public official.

-Section 70 of the Criminal Code Act criminalises the bribery of foreign public officials.
-It is an offence to:
+Section 70 of the Criminal Code criminalises the bribery of foreign public officials.
+Under this section, it is an offence to:

 - Provide, offer, or cause a benefit to be provided to another person,